zidaneho/help-nav/README.md

 - Only TTS requests are sent to Fish Audio API
 - No browsing data is collected or transmitted

+## Credits
+Made by Zidane Ho and Isabel Ku

+Special thanks to this research paper - https://arxiv.org/abs/2404.06474

 ## License

 MIT License - Feel free to modify and distribute